svemoory/UserCarsPriceDriver_11.1/README.md

 * Improve data quality, by collecting information like, number of previous owners, accident reports, safety features, service records
 * Create new models using different split ratios
-* Get ecomomic data like pandemics, recession, war that can effect supply chain and potentially impact the sales.
+* Get economic data like pandemics, recession, war that can effect supply chain and potentially impact the sales.
 * Also, forecast models can be build if we have sale data.